 - Divide crab cake mix into 8 equal portions.
 Press each portion together firmly with your hands to hold together then shape into a round, flat patty.

 - Spread the remaining ¼ cup of panko in another shallow bowl or plate and lightly coat crab cakes in panko, pressing lightly to adhere.
 Place on a plate, then repeat with remaining mixture.

 - Once all crab cakes are formed and dredged in panko breadcrumbs place in the refrigerator, or freezer, to chill until firm, at least 30 minutes.

 - To a large, heavy skillet add the oil over medium heat.
-Carefully place the crab cakes in the pan, do not crowd.
-Pan fry crab cakes until lightly browned and crispy, about 3-4 minutes per side.
+Carefully place the crab cakes in the pan, working in batches if needed to prevent crowding the pan.
+Pan fry crab cakes until lightly browned and crispy, about 3-4 minutes per side.2 tablespoons frying oil

 - Transfer fried crab cakes to a rack set over a baking sheet or a paper towel lined plate, and season immediately with salt.

 - Serve immediately or keep warm in a low oven.